DaveL17/matplotlib/_to_do_list.md

 - Make sure any existing processes have been closed with communicate(), before starting a new one.
 (Too many open files error.)
 - Audit style sheet files -- if dev id no longer exists, delete the style sheet.
+- Look to see if there's anything to be gained by using https://github.com/lgienapp/aquarel